FOSSforlife/writings/chatgpt.md

 The difference is entirely in the **prompting**.

-**Everything below this line is pasted from snippets of a ChatGPT conversation I had** (and don't worry, it's the only thing in this entire collection of texts that is - everything else is 100% my writing).
+Everything below the line is pasted from snippets of a ChatGPT conversation I had (and don't worry, it's the only thing in this entire collection of texts that is - everything else is 100% my writing).
 I collected and gave it some of my favorite prompts from over the years, and told it to analyze what it is about these prompts that works so well.

----
+---**_CHATGPT STARTS HERE_**---

 ## LLM Prompting Guide